 Ste-Agathe Historical Society

-Historical Site opens mid-June each year, please check with us for exact opening dates.
+Historical Site opens late-June each year, please check with us for exact opening dates.

 Last open weekend of the season is Labor Day Weekend.